phillipm-developer/PhillipMiguelMarkovic_T1A3/README.md

 2) Write a function to plot and save the function as an image file in PNG format

-3) Restrict expressions to single variables, otherwise it can't be plotted on a 2D cartesian plane.
+3) Restrict expressions to single variables, otherwise it cannot be plotted on a 2D cartesian plane.

 4) Write a method in the Expression class to do a bulk evaluate on a list of values and return a list of results.

-5) Implement a scheme for creating unique filenames using the python built-in module datetime.
+5) Implement a scheme for creating unique filenames using the python built-in module 'datetime'.

 6) Implement error handling and display appropriate error messages.